gvwilson/thirdbit/_posts/2004/2004-12-30-why-i-teach.md

   I'm taking on twenty students next term.
 Every line of code you write changes the world in some small way.
-Every deadline you meet, every security hole you don't plug, every user need you satisfy, every disability you don't accommodate---each one makes tomorrow different from today.
+Every deadline you meet, every security hole you don't plug, every user need you satisfy, every disability you don't accommodate—each one makes tomorrow different from today.
 </p>
 <p>